 These pre-hire vetting procedures, like background checks, are the final steps in verifying that an employee who appears to be a good hire, is the real deal.

-It’s important that your process for vetting staff members is applied uniformly for all positions and that your process is compliant with government employment standards.
+It’s important that your process for staff vetting is applied uniformly for all positions and that your process is compliant with government employment standards.
 This will ensure efficiency and accuracy in your hiring process and prevent you from incurring legal repercussions and brand damage caused by illegal hiring practices.

-Answering these questions will ensure that a new hire is qualified for your open job.
+Answering these questions during the vetting process for employment will ensure that a new hire is qualified for your open job.